 It is known to all of us that life of organisms could not exist on earth without interactions.
-Ecology is the study of the interaction of organisms in an area with their environment.
-This interaction constitutes an overall adaptation of the organisms to their environment which also includes the continuity of species.
+Ecology is the study of the communication of organisms between an area within their environment.
+This type of communication establishes an overall adjustment of the organisms to their environment which also includes the continuity of species.

 Organisms and Population

 A population could be defined as the set of all organisms of the same species existing in a geographical area which is capable of interbreeding.
 Both sexual and asexual reproductions contribute to the population.
 Rats in an abandoned dwelling, teak wood trees in a forest tract, bacteria in a culture plate, are all examples of a population.

 Birth and death rates are the per capita births and deaths in a population respectively.
 In other words, the birth rate is calculated by dividing the total number of births by the total population in a given period of time.
 These rates vary as per the number of members in a population.

 Next population attribute is age distribution.
-A population may constitute of different age groups such as pre-reproductive, reproductive and post-reproductive age groups.
+A population comprises different age groups such as pre-reproductive, reproductive and post-reproductive age groups.
 This age distribution is graphically represented by an age pyramid.
-The age pyramids indicate whether a population is growing, stable or declining.
+The age pyramid indicates whether a population is growing, stable or declining.

-Finally, we have a population density which tells us the size of a population.
+The population density tells the size of a population.
 This attribute is the reflection of the condition of a habitat.
 More density indicates that the habitat provides more favourable living conditions.